IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_clone.html.markdown

 Retrieves information about a volume clone.
 For more information, about managing volume clone, see [getting started with IBM Power Systems Virtual Servers](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started).

 ## Example usage
-The following example creates a volume clone.
+The following example retrieves information about the volume clone task that is present in Power Systems Virtual Server.

 ```terraform
 data "ibm_pi_volume_clone" "ds_volume_clone" {